MuhammedZohaib/My-Second-Brain/OOP/JAVA and OOP.md

 # Compiling of A Java Program:
-When we compile a Java program it doesn't convert our code to machine language rather it converts it to **Byte-code** After Compilation is successful it creates a `.class` file which contains bytecode of source code.
+When we compile a Java program it doesn't convert our code to machine language rather it converts it to **Byte-code** After Compilation is successful it creates a `.class` file which contains byte-code of source code.
-Bytecodes are executed by JVM{Java Virtual Machine}.
+Byte-codes are executed by JVM {Java Virtual Machine}.
 Class Name and File name should be same in Java.

 * Loads a program into memory
-* Bytecode Verification
+* Byte code Verification

-Gives us Just in TIme Compilation.
+Gives us Just in Time Compilation.
-*  Source code to Bytecode
+*  Source code to Byte-code
-* Bytecode to Machine Language
+*  Byte-code to Machine Language

 # Java Syntax:

 Public -> Available To all
 Private -> Ownership of some entity